magentaong/EcoStep/README.md

 ---

 ## 🎨 Design
-This landing page was **designed by me**, focusing on delivering a user-friendly and visually appealing experience. <hr>
+This landing page was **designed by me**, focusing on delivering a user-friendly and visually appealing experience. <br>
 The design aligns with EcoStep’s mission to promote sustainability.
 ---
 ## 🛫 Preview